Empowerment \ Diversity \ Growth \ Employability

 In order to foster a more meaningful and enriching mentoring experience for myself and my mentor/mentee, I will strive to:

-- Connect remotely or in-person (with a mask and using safe social distancing) at least once per quarter for the coming year.
+- Connect remotely or in-person at least once per quarter for the coming year.

 - Attend the annual summer quarter Mentorship EDGE networking gathering.

 I acknowledge that my drive, goals, and commitment will determine my results.

 Before meeting my mentor, I will complete the following (or create a plan to complete it.)

 - Update my resume (For help visit uwb.edu/careers/resumes.)

 - Update my LinkedIn profile (connect to peers, professors, customize URL, etc)